 I was surprised to find the act of staying in an apartment versus a private hostel room or hotel made me feel more akin to being an expat in Lima than a tourist just passing through.

-At first, that feeling threw me for a loop, and I wasn’t sure whether I wanted to feel like an expat.
-I experience a place more slowly when I’m living there, yet I only planned to be in Lima a few weeks.
+At first, that feeling threw me for a loop, and I wasn't sure whether I wanted to feel like an expat.
+I experience a place more slowly when I'm living there, yet I only planned to be in Lima for a few weeks.

 Being sick abroad always sucks, especially if you've yet to make friends where you are when it happens.
 On the plus side, I was happy to have a private, comfortable place to recover.